-The challenge of addressing poverty through social work services lies beyond the level of the provision of handouts of basic assistance.
+The challenge of addressing poverty and inequality through social work services lies beyond the level of the provision of handouts of basic assistance.
 Breede Valley APD has to find creative ways in which to render developmental social services that are relevant to the personal needs experienced by persons with disabilities.

 in 2019, the Breede Valley APD Developmental Social Service Model was designed to address these challenges in a creative but realistic way on community level to ensure positive change and results.

 By focusing on person centered assessments and development – a way of helping people who want to make changes in their lives – and engaging and cooperating with our beneficiaries, stakeholders and partners, we render a range o f services to adults-, children- and families experiencing physical, intellectual and mental disabilities, blindness and deafness.

 In association with the Kinderfonds Mamas, the Partners for Life program provides training, guidance and support opportunities to the caregivers of children and youth with disabilities.
 Through this partnership and skills development program, the caregivers of children and youth with disabilities are empowered, encouraged and supported to improve their current lifestyle, parenting skills, self worth and home circumstances.
 By partnering with the caregivers of children and youth with disabilities for life, we would like to enable them to stay focused and motivated on their dreams while providing optimal care and opportunities to their children.
 We would also like to guide them in advocating and lobbying for their children and other persons with disabilities in their communities and break the stigma surrounding disability and related issues.